Filter by tag: #ids #apt #ai-code-generators #tinyml #iot #federated-learning #cps #static-analysis #blockchain Show All

 - Published at: Journal of Systems and Software

-- Authors: D. Cotroneo, A. Foggia, C. Improta, P. Liguori, R. Natella,
+- Authors: D. Cotroneo, A. Foggia, C. Improta, P. Liguori, R. Natella

-- Date: 01 Oct 2024
+- Date: October 2024

 Evaluating the correctness of code generated by AI is a challenging open problem.
 In this paper, we propose a fully automated method, named ACCA, to evaluate the correctness of AI-generated code for security purposes.
 The method uses symbolic execution to assess whether the AI-generated code behaves as a reference implementation.
 We use ACCA to assess four state-of-the-art models trained to generate security-oriented assembly code and compare the results of the evaluation with different baseline solutions, including output similarity metrics, widely used in the field, and the well-known ChatGPT, the AI-powered language model developed by OpenAI.
 Our experiments show that our method outperforms the baseline solutions and assesses the correctness of the AI-generated code similar to the human-based evaluation, which is considered the ground truth for the assessment in the field.
 Moreover, ACCA has a very strong correlation with the human evaluation (Pearson’s correlation coefficient r=0.84 on average).
 Finally, since it is a fully automated solution that does not require any human intervention, the proposed method performs the assessment of every code snippet in ~0.17s on average, which is definitely lower than the average time required by human analysts to manually inspect the code, based on our experience.